 information about energy assistance programs available for elderly people with

 The exposed elderly are at particularly high risk of hypothermia and tissue damage due to heat loss.
 Please note that the Windchill Chart presents approximate frostbite exposure times for normal healthy individuals.
 Every effort must be made to protect the eldery from even short exposure to convective heat loss.

-The National Institute on Aging has a free AgePage that shows how to avoid hypothermia.
+The National Institute on Aging Cold Weather Safety that shows how to avoid hypothermia.
 This information can be obtained by calling 1-800-222-2225.
 The National Energy Assistance Referral Program (NEAR) can help seniors pay their heating bills.
 Be calling 1-800-674-6327, NEAR operators will give individuals the number of their state Low Income Home Energy Assistance Program office and local agency referrals for help paying energy bills.

 warm air hair dryer should be used to dry the hair of persons prone to hypothermia,

-allowing the hair to air dry can be dangerous.
+allowing the hair to air dry can be increase heat loss.